Apostate War: War

 The mission did not arrive in Manila until 1769 because the expedition's preparations took so long.
 Sultan Azim ud-Din I (Alimuddin) had already departed Manila for Sulu in 1764 after the Treaty of Paris, therefore Manila was under Spanish rule when the siege began.
-The siege was successful besieged for Brunei, capturing it in the process.
+The siege was successful for Brunei, capturing it in the process.

-The Sulu Sultanate then despatched a force under the command of Datu Teting to attack Balambangan in 1775, the leaders of Balambangan sought safety in Labuan after the British quickly established a presence in Brunei.
+The Sulu Sultanate then dispatched a force under the command of Datu Teting to attack Balambangan in 1775 while the leaders of Balambangan sought safety in Labuan after the British quickly established a presence in Brunei.
 When the two forces clashed, Datu Teting surrendered and his troops fled back to Sulu after learning that the warriors of Brunei, led by Pengiran Temenggong Ampa, were far too strong for them to defeat.

-In 1788, A Sulu army attacked many coastal villages around Sabah as an attempt to invade Brunei, lead by Datu Teting who previously burned Balambangan before retreating, arriving to Kampung Sembulan in said year.
+In 1788, a Sulu army attacked many coastal villages around Sabah as an attempt to invade Brunei, led by Datu Teting who previously burned Balambangan before retreating, arriving at Kampung Sembulan in said year.
+In Kinarut, they were defeated by Illanun warriors from Marudu, Mengkabong, Tempasuk and Abai who likely defected to Brunei and were commanded by Malay chiefs from said places.
+They later advanced to Sembulan expecting to meet the Sulu army again at said place.

 They were later defeated by again Pengiran Temenggong Ampa, Sharif Amir and Raja Tua of Mengkabong (in today's Tuaran District, Sabah, Malaysia).
-Sharif Ali later became the caretaker of Kampung Sembulan, now in present-day Kota Kinabalu, one of the many coastal villages in Sabah that stands until today although most land from sea has been reclaimed due to development.
+The Bruneians numbered more than 5,000 soldiers, 2,000 were Sama-Bajau, Johor seafarers and Illanun warriors who previously fought in the battle of Kinarut and defeated the Sulu army, called the "Mundu army", which were made up of Banguingui warriors.

 Aftermath

-James Brooke in 1847 by Francis Grant who caused the eventual fall of Brunei.

-Thanks to their numerical and military advantage over Sulu, Brunei effectively defeated the Sulu Sultanate.
-Though piracy raids continued after the war, Brunei reclaimed all of their lost territory in the war against Sulu.
-Brunei stopped any more Sulu invasions against Brunei.
-The war was pivotal for restoring Brunei's dominance in Borneo and stopped anymore foreign incursions into Brunei until the mid–19th century when James Brooke arrived.

-Who would later be responsible of one of many factors that caused the decline of the Bruneian Sultanate, making it decline heavily into 1870 to 1888, which eventually forced Sultan Anak Hashim to sign the Protectorate Agreement in 1888.
+After defeating the Sulu, a Hulubalang who fought in the battle of Sembulan, Embo Ali alternatively known as Embo Amirullah became the official caretaker of Kampung Sembulan and stayed connected with Brunei until 1790.

+His descendents would continue to fight in Marudu, Gaya and Pandasan, later hiding as fishermen, learning the Bajau and Kadazan-Dusun languages, to fully escape detection by British authorities.

+While piracy continued after the war, which would officially end in the aftermath of the battle off Mukkah.